Omar-Meharab/Omar-Meharab/README.md

 ### Hi there 👋

 This is **Omar Meharab** Here.
 I am a **React Developer**.
-Trying to improve myself daily because adpting is surviving in this competitve world!
+Trying to improve myself daily because adapting is surviving in this competitve world!

 Some Key points about me: